fieldtrip/website/tutorial/distributedcomputing_parfor.md

 -   What results are available in the output directory?
 What are the differences with the previous implementations?
 {% include markup/end %}

-    % Set the base path, the example here assumes that teh data is on a shared network drive base_path = pwd();
+    % Set the base path, the example here assumes that the data is on a shared network drive base_path = pwd();

     nsubj = 5;